 Growth and Diversification Act

-Bill 2 has been introduced to boost high-tech training, add new supports for digital media and bolster tax credits to stimulate investment.
+Bill 2 has passed to boost high-tech training, add new supports for digital media and bolster tax credits to stimulate investment.

 Ministry responsible: Advanced Education, Economic Development and Trade, and Transportation

-Bill 2: the Growth and Diversification Act would leverage existing programs and introduce new programs to stimulate growth across sectors enabling more job creation, more economic diversification and more training for the high-tech sector by leveraging existing programs and introducing new programs.
+Bill 2: the Growth and Diversification Act will stimulate growth across sectors to create more jobs, more economic diversification and more training for the high-tech sector by leveraging existing programs and introducing new programs.

 - create 3,000 new tech spaces in post-secondary institutions

 - invest in new scholarships and programs to support a high-tech workforce

 - launch an Interactive Digital Media Tax Credit